LuisAlvesSilva/LuisAlvesSilva/README.md

 Procurando aprender cada vez mais e  sempre me destacar, estou no 1º período em Analise e Desenvolvimento de Sistemas.

 https://dev.to/envoy_/150-badges-for-github-pnk -->
-<h1> Hello Guys!</h1>
+<h1> Hello Guys!👋 I'm Luis Alves</h1>
 IT analyst with 3 years of experience in the IT area in general, including support, networks and IT sectors.
-Being able to create network servers and perform maintenance, computer maintenance, user training, perform data  analysis, extracting and cleaning data, and develop websites and  systems, using UML and programming languages ​​such as Python and Java.
-And my dream is to get a house with my babe.</p>
+And actually i'm work Business Intelligence Analyst.
+Being able to create network servers and perform maintenance, computer maintenance, user training, perform data analysis, extracting and cleaning data, and develop websites and systems, using UML and programming languages ​​such as Python, JavaScript, SQL and actually im studying PHP.</p>

 <!--[![Linkedin](https://imagensfree.com.br/wp-content/uploads/2022/06/icone-linkedin-azul-png-635-2-300x255.png))](https://www.linkedin.com/in/luis-fernando-alves-da-silva-319518137/)-->